plone/plone.app.event/README.rst

 ===============

 ``plone.app.event`` is the calendaring framework for Plone.

+It provides

+- Dexterity behaviors,
+- timezone support,
+- RFC5545 icalendar export,
+- recurrence support,
+- event views
-It provides Dexterity behaviors, Timezone support, RFC5545 icalendar export, Recurrence support, event views and a lot more.
+- and a lot more.

 It is part of Plone and does not need additional installation steps.